WallStreetMojo

 The term Non-Resident Indian is used in various fields in the economy.

-• In various insurance contracts, it is compulsorily required to use the term Non-Resident Indian in case if the person insured is an NRI, because any country’s economy always has specific distinguished terms and provisions for NIR.
+• In various insurance contracts, it compulsorily requires using the term non-resident Indian if the person insured is an NRI because any country’s economy always has specific terms and provisions for NRI.

-• Non-Resident Indian has various exemptions if the account opened is an NTO savings account.
+• Non-resident Indians have various exemptions if the account opened is an NTO savings account.

 • Further, the person’s taxability and deductions depend on whether the individual is a resident or a non-resident.
 Tax rates, the quantum of deduction, the period of taxability, and the level of exemptions are different for residents as well as a non-resident.